surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 > **Note :** SQL runner can fetch a maximum limit of 5000 records only.

-  **5.** To bookmark the query created, Click on **Tag**.
-You can Recall this Tagged query for future reference.
-  - All the Tagged queries are displayed under Tagged Section.
-  - To Recall the saved Query in any of the new SQL runner Query, Click **Play Button** for the bookmarked query under Tagged Section.
-  - To Delete the Tagged query, Click Delete icon in Tagged Section.

 ## Find
 To view a specific value from the data retrieved, select **Find** from **List Icon** Provided at top right of the field header.